-Latest Incident: 15/01/21 The team were contacted by Durham Police to assist with the search of a high risk missing person in the Wheatley Hill area.
-As the team were searching...
+Latest Incident: 15/04/21 At 03:50 this morning the team were called out by Durham Police to assist with the search for a missing person in the Hawthorn Dene area.
+The team cal...
 More details

 5th June 2020 SEARCH DOGS TO THE RESCUE